sinzlab/insilico-stimuli/README.md

 are examples for every class below.

 Files in this folder:

-+++ insilico_stimuli +++
+++++ insilico_stimuli ++++
 - parameters.py defines the object types that the stimulus arguments can take on.
-- stimuli_parameters.py defines the stimulus classes with its generation and search methods
+- stimuli.py defines the stimulus classes with its generation and search methods

-+++ notebooks +++
+++++ notebooks ++++
-- New_Stimuli.ipynb
+- stimuli_examples.ipynb features examples of all stimulus class for all kinds of class configurations.
+It can be seen as a more detailed version of the examples (see below) given in this readme file.
-- Size_Tuning.ipynb contains
+- size_tuning_experiment.ipynb is an example notebook how this toolbox could be used when conducting a size tuning experiment
-- Plaids_Contrast.ipynb is a notebook
+- plaids_tuning_experiment.ipynb is a notebook which conducts orientation tuning and contrast tuning experiments and creates plaid tuning curves in a toy experiment way.
-- Bar_stimulus_ToyExp.ipynb
+- bar_endstopping_experiment.ipynb demonstrate the phenomenon of end-stopping in V1 neurons with one arbitrary model unit.
-- Comparison Search Methods.ipynb is a notebook to confirm that the outcome of the two implemented search methods are identical
+- comparison_search_methods.ipynb is a notebook assessing whether the outcome of the two implemented search methods yield identical results.

 Some additional notes:
 - when adding a class, always add the methods params(), _parameter_converter() and stimulus() for